 - La Duree, 1-3 South Willian Street, Dublin 2

 Go ice skating

-During the winter, Dublin had a few ice skating rinks popping up in town: Smithfield and Dundrum are fun and easy to reach by public transport as connected by the LUAS, the fast and reliable tram system.
+During the winter, Dublin had a few ice skating rinks popping up in town: Dundrum on Ice is probably the easiest to reach by public transport also for visitors and Blanchardstown also has a rink open until mid-January

 Listen to the Christmas carols